sunwooz/JSPong/readme.md

 Goals
 -----

-+ Don't use third party libraries
++ Don't use frameworks/libraries except node.js
 + AI or human opponent
   + Use node.js for multiplayer functionality
 + Smooth Animations